Harvey VII, Lord of Léon: Life

-First Marrriage
+First Marriage

 In 1323 or 1326, Herve married Margaret of Retz, daughter of Girard III Chabot, Lord of Retz, and Mary of Parthenay.
 She died in 1333 or 1334 without issue.

 Second Marriage

-After his first wife's death, he married Margaret of Avaugour(1302 – 20 June 1375), daughter of Henry IV of Avaugour, Lord of Goëllo and Mayenne, and Joan of Harcourt.
-Margaret was the aunt of Joan of Penthièvre, the daughter of Guy of Penthièvre and Joan of Avaugour, and niece of the Breton Duke John III.
+After his first wife's death, he married Margaret of Avaugour (1302 – 20 June 1375), daughter of Henry IV of Avaugour, Lord of Goëllo and Mayenne, and Joan of Harcourt.
+Margaret was the aunt of Joan of Penthièvre, the daughter of Guy de Penthièvre and Joan of Avaugour, and niece of the Breton Duke John III.
 Harvey VII made several agreements concerning the share of Margaret's inheritance, his wife being her father's main heir.
 The rich heiress also claimed part of the inheritance of her grandfather Henry III as well as her aunt Blanche in lands in Normandy, Mayenne and Goëlo.
 She also owned a house in Paris, the "Maison d'Ardoise", located in the rue Saint-Denis.

 The inheritance of the House of Avaugour brought about many disputes that would last until the late 14th century.
 These disputes pitted Herve VII and his wife against important figures such as the Bishops of Saint-Malo and Cornouaille, the seneschal of Quimper and Harvey IV, Lord of Pont-l'Abbé.